Fayob/catalog_of_my_things/README.md

 ### Usage

-To run the project, execute the following command in your termainal:
+To run the project, execute the following command in your terminal:

 ```sh
   ruby main.rb